A "firefighting" management situation can be stressful and inefficient.

 Your individual performance will fall, too.
 It's hard to find the root causes of problems when you have to focus urgently on symptoms.
 Plus, you're less likely to spot the strategic opportunities that proactive managers exploit, because you don't have the time and mind space to see them.

 Reactive management is also stressful.
 When you deal with one crisis after another, you don't have time to unwind.
 You may be able to cope with this pressure, but your team members may be less resilient.

 If you've slipped into reactive management, follow these steps to move to a more proactive style.

 Time is an essential weapon against reactive management.
 When you create more time, you give yourself space to plan, and to anticipate problems.

-Use an Urgent/Important Matrix to determine which tasks and responsibilities are critical.
+Determine which tasks and responsibilities are critical.
 Delegate or delay any non-critical tasks, and use an Action Program to help yourself prioritize.
 You may even want to create a "stop doing" list, so that you can focus on essential tasks.

 You may find it helpful to schedule a regular block of time as "buffer time" to deal with unexpected situations.
 This way, you can also schedule regular project time, without leaving yourself over-committed when problems do come up.

 Dysfunctional processes can trigger or worsen reactive management situations.
 So, do a thorough review of all of the processes that affect your team.
 Also, look at people's working practices, as these may create delays or add complexity.

 Map and challenge each process using Flow Charts or Swim Lane Diagrams .
 Then use tools such as Failure Mode and Effects Analysis (FMEA) to explore possible process improvements , and create checklists, aides memoire , and other documentation to help your people adapt.

 Involve your team members in this work.
 They'll be able to fill you in on task-related difficulties, which will help you anticipate and avoid future problems.